melanibe/CIL2018/README.md

  ### Generating images
  To generate images for our final 2-in-1 model simply run `produce_images.py`.
+ This file launches the image generation from a saved checkpoint file and save those whose score is above 2.5.

  If you would like to use your own trained model just change `run_number` and `model_number` as in the previous sections.
+ The produced images are placed in the "/produced/run_number/" subfolder of the current directory.
  ### Training the model from scratch
  If you wish to re-train completely our 2-in-1 model instead of using the provided saved checkpoints you can use `train_2in1_model.py`:
  * if you run it as is you will relaunch the exact same training procedure and parameters we used to build our saved final model (these are the default number of epochs, checkpoints, generator threshold training, batch size etc...)